 Data capture: SonicCloud’s methods, developed in conjunction with an audiologist, are accurate and precise.
 Interactive refinement: Everyone’s brain processes sound differently.
 SonicCloud interactively optimizes for neural differences between users.
 Situational tuning: Users can customize their sound while on a call for individual voices (like your daughter’s high-pitched voice, for example) or environments (like the restaurant your friend is in).

 The calls: Incoming/outgoing calls are processed through their “mixing board in the cloud,” which optimizes voices and noisy environments.

 The Streaming App: Once the user has established his Hearing Fingerprint, the SonicCloud Streaming App automatically enhances all audio coming through his desktop computer.
 That includes TV shows, movies, audiobooks, podcasts, video conferences, you name it!
 Any audio coming through computer speakers can be instantly personalized using SonicCloud Streaming.

 The result: clearly better sound quality on both your phone and computer.

 Says Guterman, “The human voice is one of the most powerful ways we connect, and creating crystal clear phone calls for people with moderate to profound hearing loss is an extremely difficult problem to solve.
 With SonicCloud, we’ve harnessed the power of the cloud to process speech in real time.
-And with the upcoming release of SonicCloud Streaming, people will be able to effortlessly watch videos without the need for captions.
+And with the upcoming release of SonicCloud Streaming, people will be able to effortlessly watch videos.
 This is going to make a big difference for the millions of people with hearing loss.”

 One in ten people suffer from moderate to profound hearing loss; most people know someone close to them who has dramatic hearing loss.